Do you want to learn how to exclude pages from the WordPress search results?

 Exclude Specific Pages From the WordPress Search Results

-Sometimes you may only want to exclude specific pages from the search results, such as your WooCommerce checkout page.
+Sometimes you may want to exclude specific pages from the search results, such as the WooCommerce checkout page.

 To do this, we’ll be using the Exclude UI extension from SearchWP.
-When you’re logged into your SearchWP account, go to the Exclude UI download page and click ‘Download Extension’.
+In your WordPress dashboard, go to SearchWP » Extensions.

-After that, open up the page that you want to exclude from the search results and make sure the ‘Page’ option is selected in your right hand menu.
+After that, open the page that you want to exclude from the search results.
+In the right-hand menu, make sure the ‘Page’ tab is selected.

-You can now simply check the ‘Exclude from search’ checkbox.
+You can now go ahead and check the ‘Exclude from search’ box.

-Then click the ‘Update’ button, and that page will no longer appear in the search results, even if users search for that exact page title.
+Then simply click the ‘Update’ button, and this page will no longer appear in the search results, even if a visitor searches for its exact page title.